-The company’s shares fell nearly 8 percent after markets
+The company’s shares fell nearly 8 percent after markets closed.

 Red Hat’s billing proxy, which the company defines as total revenue combined with the change in deferred revenue, grew 8 percent to $376 million in the second quarter.

 Analysts, however, had expected billings to grow 14 percent.

 “This is now the third quarter in a row that they’ve missed on deferred revenue,” said Susquehanna Financial Group LLC analyst J. Derrick Wood.